 She was a Lecturer (cover) in Performance, Performance Studies and Musicology at Maynooth University between 2014 and 2015.
 She has authored articles and essays in international journals and books, and is co-editor of Cathy Berberian Pioneer of Contemporary Vocalities (Ashgate, 2014).

 Francesca is currently an artistic research fellow at Maynooth University, where she is artistic director and project-leader of her “En-gendering Monodrama: Artistic Research and Experimental Production”.
-Lecture-recital presentations of her project on Monodrama were hosted in venues such as Liverpool Hope University (Capstone Theatre), Orpheus Institute of Music (Ghent, BE), University of Cambridge (Concert Hall), Bath Spa University.
+Her full productions of Monodrama were hosted in Portugal, the UK, Ireland, Lecture-recitals took place at Liverpool Hope University (Capstone Theatre), Orpheus Institute of Music (Ghent, BE), University of Cambridge (Concert Hall), Bath Spa University.

-Francesca is a proud native of Caulonia (RC, Italy), a small town by the Ionian sea full of sun, music, and traditions.
+Francesca is a proud native of Caulonia (RC, Italy), a small town by the Ionian sea full of sun, music, and tradition.